-How To Talk To Kids About Suicide
+How to Talk to Kids About Suicide

-As kids get older, they can begin to understand the concept of suicide.
+Talking to kids about suicide can be tough for both parents and kids, but as kids get older, they can begin to understand the concept of suicide.
 Start the conversation with questions like, “What have you heard about suicide?
 What do you think about it?”
 It can be frightening to talk about death, so be extra patient and listen intently.

 As you explain mental illness, talk about it the same way you would talk about a physical illness — without judgment or blame.
 It’s best to say “died by suicide” rather than “committed suicide,” too, because using the word “commit” can imply a moral failing.